snpawan79/HPIProductManagement/README.md

 The connection string stored in the app.config of HPI.DataAccessLayer project needs to be modified with the details of the MySQL server of the reviewer’s environment.
 Execution of the Update-Migration command will create the Product table along with the Migration history in MySQL server.

-4. HPI.NUnit.Tests :- This project implements unit tests on the HPI.BusinessServices by mocking the ProductRepository to test retrieval and saving of Product data through the HPI.BusinessServices.ProductService class.
+4. HPI.NUnit.Tests :- This project implements unit tests on the HPI.BusinessServices by mocking the ProductRepository to test retrieval and saving of Product data through the HPI.BusinessServices.ProductService class.There is a batch file named "CodeCoverage.bat" that will execute all the NUnit Test cases and will publish the code coverage results to an HTML file.
+There is 97% code coverage for the HPI.BusinessServices that mocks data for the ProductRepository and performs unit tests on the ProductService and the validations on the product model.
+This project does not perform integration testing on the ProductController of the ASP.Net WEB API.

 5. HPI.Resolver :- Resolves the dependency for the ProductService on the ProductController and dependency for UnitOfWork on the ProductService.